altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 ## The Not so Good, Bad, & Ugly

 To the left is an example of a poorly worded and scary looking wall of text.
-Somewhere in that paragraph is a fellow programmer asking for help.
+Somewhere in that paragraph is a fellow programmer asking for help, too bad no one can figure out what they want.
 Can you spot the question this user is asking?